cariannekopp/accumulus-synergy-interview/README.md

 When you are done, send us a link to the app, the npm or github repo, or by email to: michael.banham@accumulus.org.
 Or if you like, you can just make a brief video of your work and send that instead.
 Whatever is easiest for you to show us your work.

+---

+## Instructions for Reviewer

+**How To Run Postman API Tests via CLI:**
+- Run `npm install newman`
+- Run `newman run ToDoTests.json`
+Test Results will print to console

+**How to Run Postman API Tests via GUI:**
+- Download Postman GUI _or_ use Postman for web
+- In Postman, click the 'Import' button
+- In Postman, click the 'Upload Files' button and select the file in this repository named 'ToDoTests.json'
+- In Postman, click the 'Import' button
+- In Postman, click the 'Send' button
+Test Results will print under the 'Test Results' tab in Postman GUI